revans011/jsm_2023/old/positive_unlabeled_design_abstract.md

 However, the undetected-positive rate for CCLD GWAS studies is small, certainly less that 10 percent, and the low rate causes only small biases in odds ratio estimates.
 However, this study shows that unlabeled data also affect the inferences, and we show that even a few positive cases in the negative controls can affect the power of the study.
 Fortunately, positive-unlabeled data appears to reduce power, making the results reported in CCLD GWAS studies conservative.

 # Researcher should account for

-# Discussion

-There are modest power reductions even for small proportions of undetected positives in the control group.
-The reductions in power (relative to the reference power) are less so when the powers are near 0 or 1. {Rich check and fix this}.
-The results for absolute powers are less dramatic.
-The simlations suggest proportions of undetected positives in the control of 10 percent or less decrease power, but minimally.

-This was a simulation study to test the power of a single association test.
-The working example was the association test for a single SNP in a GWAS study, but the simulation results apply to any kind of study with univariate association tests, such as any risk factor study.
-That is a broad class of studies.
-Examples include the univariate associations between post-op surgical infections and various surgical conditions (e.g., boarded surgeon vs resident, manufactuer of bone plate).
-In that case, there may be subdiagnostic infections in the control group.
-Another example is univariate association tests in veterinary surveys, such as XXX.
-In that case, there may be subclinical ...

-In this simulaion, the undetected positives in the negative group were sampled from the same population as the detected positives in the affected group.
-That's a common assumption (ref GU and others) but it does not apply to the situation where binary "affectedness" changes as the function of a scaled risk factor variable.
-Using risk factors for CCLD example, BCS may affect spontaneous rupture.

-This was a simulation study that considered the effect on statistical power of 10 percent or fewer undetected positives in the control group.
-The simulation used

 ## References